You’ve seen pictures of gymnasts with huge arms.

 In other words, there are genetic factors outside your control that affect how fast you can gain muscle, as well as the maximum amount of muscle you can expect to gain naturally.

 Some people respond extremely well to strength training.
 Some will get “good but not great” results.
-Others will respond a lot more slowly.
+Others will take a lot longer to build the same amount of muscle.

 There is also a form of “survivorship bias” going on in that the pictures you see are only of gymnasts with unusually big arms.